Kim Jong-nam: 2001–2005: Tokyo Disneyland incident and loss of favor

 In May 2001, Kim Jong-nam was arrested in Japan on arrival at Narita International Airport, accompanied by two women and a four-year-old boy identified as his son.
-He was traveling on a forged Dominican Republic passport using a Chinese alias, Pang Xiong (胖熊).
+He was traveling on a forged Dominican Republic passport using a Chinese alias, Pang Xiong (胖熊 (fat bear)).
 After being detained, he was deported to China, where he said he was traveling to Japan to visit Tokyo Disneyland.
 The incident caused his father to cancel a planned visit to China due to the embarrassment it caused him.

 Until the Tokyo incident, Kim Jong-nam was expected to become leader of the country after his father.
 In February 2003, the Korean People's Army began a propaganda campaign under the slogan "The respected Mother who is the most-faithful and loyal Subject to the Dear Leader Comrade Supreme Commander".
 This was interpreted as praise of Ko Yong Hui, and likely part of a campaign designed to promote Kim Jong-chul or Kim Jong Un, her sons.

 Since the loyalty of the army is the foundation of the Kim family's continuing hold on power in North Korea, this was a serious detriment for Kim Jong-nam's prospects.
 In late 2003, it was reported that Kim Jong-nam was living in Macau, lending strength to this belief.

 Kim Jong Un was left in charge while his father was on a state-visit to China.
 Outsider observers also believed North Korea's sinking of a South Korean ship in March 2010 was part of Kim Jong Il's attempt to secure succession for the youngest Kim: provoking a security crisis he could use to rally military support behind Kim Jong Un.

 Kim Jong-nam's loss of favor was thought to have been caused by the Tokyo incident.
 However, Kim Jong-nam himself claimed that he had fallen out of favor due to advocating for reform.
 In an email to the editor of the Tokyo Shimbun, Kim Jong-nam wrote that after being educated in Switzerland, he "insisted on reform and market-opening", leading his father to decide that he had "turned into a capitalist".
 Kim Jong-nam at this time has also been described as "the closest North Korean ever to have been an international playboy", and gained a reputation for "gambling and drinking and arranging the occasional business deal".
 He used to be the only member of the Kim family to ever speak directly to media outside of North Korea, until Kim Jong Un took a question from a foreign journalist during the 2019 North Korea - United States Hanoi Summit.

 It was believed that Kim Jong-nam had friendly ties to China.
 Outside analysts considered him as a possible candidate to replace Kim Jong Un if the North Korean leadership imploded and China, traditionally an ally, sought a replacement leader.